kbuffardi/sigcse2022-platform/index.md

 Research.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Learning Lab.

+Particular thanks to our students who have shared their valuable insights in producing videos to date:

+-   Johanna Alvarado
+-   Juan Aguirre-Ayala
+-   Andrea Anez
+-   Phinease Francis
+-   Jason Gonzalez
+-   Jessica Martinez
+-   Destiny Rogers

 Full Paper
 ==========